 - 2 tsp masala chai mix

-- 2 tablespoon Chai leaves use loose english tea or tea bags work equally well.
+- 2 tbsp chai leaves loose leaf black tea or tea bags work equally well

 - 3-4 tsp sugar can also substitute with honey